Native American Facts For Kids was written for young people learning about the Menominee tribe for school or home-schooling reports. We encourage

 Where do the Menominees live?

-The Menominee Indians are original residents of Wisconsin and the upper
+The Menominee Indians are original residents of Wisconsin and

-Michigan peninsula.
 Today most Menominees live on a reservation in Wisconsin.

 How is the Menominee Indian nation organized?